A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Model Structure

+We use a neural network to model the interactions between alternative attributes and individual characteristics.
+The overall TasetNet-MNL model consists of two modules: a neural network (TasteNet) and a choice module (MNL).

+TasteNet models individual $n$'s taste parameters as flexible functions of this person's characteristics (Eqn. \ref{eqn:beta_tastenet}).
+The network takes person $n$'s characteristics ($\bm{z_n}$) as inputs, and outputs a vector of taste coefficients $\bm{\beta_n}^{TN}$. $\bm{w}$ is the weights of the network. $\bm{\beta_n}^{TN}$ correspond to all or a subset of taste coefficients.
+The meaning of each element of $\bm{\beta_n}^{TN}$ is determined by the utility specification in the MNL choice module.
+The elements of $\bm{\beta_n}^{TN}$ can be alternative-specific, such as mode-specific travel time coefficients in a travel mode choice problem.

+We specify the choice module as a logit model, which can be extended to other model forms such as nested logit.
+The systematic utility of alternative $i$ is divided into two parts: 1) a flexible part, defined as a dot product of taste coefficients predicted by TasteNet and alternative $i$'s corresponding attributes with flexible coefficients ($\bm{x_{in}^{TN}}$, TN for TasteNet); and 2) a parametric part, a utility function $f$ with attributes $\bm{x_{in}^{MNL}}$ and characteristics $\bm{z_{n}^{MNL}}$ as inputs and $\bm{\beta_{i}^{MNL}}$ as parameters (Eqn. \ref{eqn:util_tastenet}).

+According to the condition to obtain unbiased estimates for the MNL part given by \cite{SIFRINGER2020236}, inputs to the neural network should not overlap with variables entering the parametric part of the utility.
+TasteNet by definition only takes individual characteristics as inputs, and thus separates them from attributes entering the parametric part ($\bm{z_n^{TN}} \cap \bm{x_{in}^{MNL}} = \emptyset$).
+Additionally, TasteNet and MNL should not share individual characteristics ($\bm{z_n^{TN}} \cap \bm{z_{n}^{MNL}} = \emptyset$).

+The extent to which we let a neural network learn the taste function is up to the modeler.
+In principle, when we lack confidence about how certain tastes vary among individuals, we let TasteNet learn.
+Each taste coefficient is \textit{either} predicted by TasteNet \textit{or} estimated in the parametric utility.
+This is not necessary but desirable for clarity.
+When a taste function is learned by both TasteNet and MNL, the TasteNet will learn the ``residual" part of the function and should be combined with the parametric part to recover the full taste function.

-Figure \ref{fig:tastenet_mnl} shows a diagram of a TasteNet-MNL.
-TasteNet learns a function mapping from individual characteristics $\bm{z_n}$ to taste coefficients $\bm{\beta_{n}}^{TN}$.
-The MNL module takes in $\bm{\beta_{n}}^{TN}$ and the corresponding attributes, along with the parametric utility to compute choice probabilities (Eqn. \ref{eqn:prob}) and likelihood.
+Figure \ref{fig:tastenet_mnl} depicts the overall structure of the TasteNet-MNL.
+TasteNet learns a function mapping from individual characteristics to tastes.
+The MNL module combines the flexible and the parametric utility to compute the choice probability for each alternative (Eqn. \ref{eqn:prob}) and choice likelihood.
+The unknown parameters to estimate are neural network weights ($\bm{w}$) and coefficients ($\bm{\beta}^{MNL}$) in the parametric utilities.
+They are learned jointly by maximizing the likelihood function.

-This integrated structure achieves two goals.
-First, utility specification becomes more flexible in representing systematic taste heterogeneity.
-Second, model interpretability is partially maintained, since each output unit of the neural network carries a behavioral meaning.
-Some coefficients may subject to parameter constraints according to prior knowledge.
-Below we provide more details on the neural network architecture, parameter constraints, and estimation procedure.